MultiCraft/repixture/mods/rp_mobs/API.md

 It is strongly recommended you always explicitly define the node damage point(s).

 For small mobs, one node damage point is sufficient.
-For large mobs (usually that occupy a space much larger than 1 node), multiple points should be used.
+For large mobs (that usually occupy a space much larger than 1 node), multiple points should be used.
 Each damage point should be inside the mob's "body" and be roughly centered.
 Use as few points as possible for performance reasons, and don't put them